Choosing The Perfect Board for Your Deck

 - Endurance by RDI

-All of the deck boards offered by Koopman Lumber are available with grooved edges so that they can be installed with hidden fasteners.
+All of the composite deck boards offered by Koopman Lumber are available with grooved edges so that they can be installed with hidden fasteners.
 They are also available with square edges in certain lengths and can be installed with Cortex hidden fasteners so you do not see the screw or nail holes.